joanaBrit/tube-wise/client/README.md

 Tube lines
-- Fetch the API to show the tube lines
+- Fetch the API to show the tube lines ✅
+- Line status ✅
-- Info about the Station Data if it's close
+- Info about the Station Data if it's close desruptions

-Tube Lines index
-- Fetch API to for the Info about the line (Good, Delays....)
 - Lift disruptions for people accessibility.
 - Info about if it's crowding
 - Info about AccidentStats